RouterRoidz/WiiU-SWKBD-scripts/README.md

 ### Q: When I run the script, it doesn't connect to my console, and the script closes!

 A: If the script shows `Connecting to SOME.IPA.DDR.ESS:7331` and closes after a few seconds, make sure the IP address at the top of the script is set to that of your console's IP.
-You can get your IP address through programs like FTPiiU.
+You can get your IP address through programs like FTPiiU (Wii U) or Selfishnet (Windows).
 Also make sure you have the `common.py`, `common.pyc`, `tcpgecko.py` and `tcpgecko.pyc` files in the same folder as the script(s).

 ### Q: A folder named `__pycache__` was created!
 Should I be worried?